 A truly American-born sport, roller derby began in the 1930s in Chicago.
 Over the decades, the sport has resurfaced in various forms, with the most recent resurgence starting with the 2003 development of flat track roller derby in Austin, Texas, by the Texas Rollergirls.

-Fast-forward more than a decade and a half and there are now more than 1,400 flat track derby leagues and 25,000 skaters worldwide, with more forming every week.
+Fast-forward more than a decade and a half and there are now more than 450 member and apprentice leagues on six continents, with more forming every week.

 Currently in the ILWR, there about 40 women skaters who compete on the two teams, ranging in age from 18 to 48.
 A number of officials are associated with the league, and they include the skating referees, as well as non-skating officials who serve as scorekeepers, stats takers, and penalty trackers.
 Volunteers are an important part of the ILWR, and many community members serve on committees, assist with event production, and provide guidance to the development of the league.